Kristina01111000/Drws_site/README.md

 - On youtube, Titles for quick minutes should be: title | Quick Minute, change it
 - There will be 12 learning program lessons
 - Try to get all the quizzes to 6 - 8 questions

+- Add patreon link to the 30 day challenge
+- Try cleaning the 30 day challenge up

+- Add links to the patreon on the four element institute site -On patreon make the holistic learning program link hot in the pinned post
+- Fix the footer image -> need a new footer image that is a lot bigger, the width should be as wide as my screen and the height should be as be as long as the footer is in cellphone view